cyberark/conjur-base-image/README.md

 ## Usage

-- [Phusion](./phusion-ruby-fips/) image is the parent image of DAP Server
+- [Phusion](./phusion-ruby-fips/) image is the parent image of Conjur Enterprise Server
 - [Ubuntu](./ubuntu-ruby-fips/) image is the parent image of Conjur Server
 - [UBI](./ubi-ruby-fips/) image is the parent image of Conjur Server for OpenShift